+Directors and officers insurance (D&O insurance) is designed to protect the directors and officers of a private and/or public company for alleged wrongful acts including claims of mismanagement, for example breach of fiduciary duties, of the company.
 These legal actions or investigations of wrongdoings are typically brought by shareholders, employees, regulators, creditors, competitors, liquidators and others.
 D&O Insurance can also be extended to cover the entity for security, employment practices liability and statutory liability to protect the balance sheet of the company.

 Statutory Liability insurance is protection for the Directors & Officers and the company (when applicable) for a claim alleging a statutory breach.
 Some examples of the types of statutory investigations and claims are Workplace Health & Safety, Employment Practices Laws, Environmental Protection Authority, Spam and Privacy Laws.
 Statutory Liability is typically included for the Directors & Officers but not the entity on Directors’ & Officers’ policies.
-Statutory Liability is an option that can be added to most D&O policies for an additional cost or can be purchased as a separate policy.
+Statutory Liability is an option that can be added to most D&O policies for an additional cost or can be purchased as a standalone policy.

 Directors and Officers exclusions can be categorised into two types—Standard Exclusions that are built into the policy wording and Customised Exclusions that are endorsed onto the policy by insurers.